-PREREQUISITE: Task 1.6: Power Wiring found on page 92.
+PREREQUISITE: Task 1.6: Power Wiring found on page 96.
 You must be able to power the unit.

-PREREQUISITE: Tasks: 1.8 and 1.9, 1.10, or 1.11, starting on page 93.
+PREREQUISITE: Tasks: 1.8 and 1.9, 1.10, or 1.11, starting on page 98.
 You must attach your SMD23E2 or SMD24E2 to your computer.

-PREREQUISITE: Optional Task A: Configure Your Network Interfaces. (page 131) The network interfaces on your computer must be on the same subnet before you can communicate with the unit.
+PREREQUISITE: Configuring Network Interfaces which starts on page 89.
+The network interfaces on your computer must be on the same subnet before you can communicate with the unit.